rowangayleschaefer/project_NLP_classification_model/README.md

 * Classifying "flavors" of SQL within the r/sql subreddit (this could potentially be done using only special characters and a few keywords.)
 * Analysis of most common issues that users ask for help with in each subreddit

-Note that for this notebook, charts generated with plotly are displayed as images, and code is included in the appendix of the notebook.

 <p align="right">(<a href="#top">back to top</a>)</p>
 <br /><p>